Intervention/docs/image/v4/basics/instantiation.md

 - Instance of ImageInterface
 - Instance of EncodedImageInterface

-To decode the source, you can optionally specify a decoding strategy with the second parameter.
+To decode the source, you can optionally specify which decoder to use with the second parameter.
 This can be an array of class names or objects of decoders to be tried in sequence.
 It is also possible to pass a single object or class name of a decoder.
 If the second parameter is not set, all available image decoders